theislab/chemCPA/preprocessing/README.md

 Note that not all perturbations correspond to small molecules which is why we subsetted the data to only contain perturbation types `trt_cp` and `ctl_vehicle`, resulting in a total of 1034271 observations.

 The provided data is normalised.

+For the training on the LINCS data, we ignored the treatment time, `adata_lincs_full.obs["pert_time"]`.